pridit-a2oa/leaderboard/README.md

 ## Features

--   Full account flow (register, login, update, reset, delete)
+-   Full account flow/lifecycle (register, login, update, recover, delete)
--   Associate a [Steam](https://store.steampowered.com/) user identifier via OpenID with an account
+-   Associate a [Steam](https://store.steampowered.com/) user identifier (via OpenID) with an account
 -   Support for linking characters to an account and performing actions
 -   Webhook support to associate [Ko-fi](https://ko-fi.com) contributions and allow users to access a set of permission restricted features